d2fn/riak-tips/README.md

 Clients should talk to Riak via an haproxy on localhost which is aware of all nodes in the ring.
 Don't attempt to build a client that is aware of all nodes and intelligently routes requests.
 Building such a client is complex and degenerates to building all of the failure detection intrinsic to haproxy.

 #3.1
-Simulate both failure and slowdown of a Riak node and measure the impact on your client.
+Simulate both failure and slowdown of a Riak node and measure its impact on your client.
 It's important to understand how a misbehaving cluster ripples through your infrastructure--and it will.

 #4
 Don't expose Riak to the internet.
 Not only does Riak not include native support for fine-grained access controls, it is straightforward to take down a cluster with an expensive map-reduce job.
 And because map-reduce jobs accept javascript, all of the issues of [mobile code](http://en.wikipedia.org/wiki/Mobile_code) in a distributed system applies--even if access to the cluster is well-controlled.